scupit/gcmake-rust/docs/cmake_data.md

     Clang:
       defines:
         - DEFINED_ONLY_FOR_CLANG
+  Release:
+    All:
+      defines:
+        - RELEASE_ONLY_DEFINE
+    GCC:
+      flags:
+        - "-O2"
 ```

 Each build configuration (Debug, Release, etc.) can define different attributes per compiler, or for any compiler